 Fortnite.
 Facebook.
 Tinder.
 Skype.
 What do these platforms have in common?
 They have all made it exponentially easier for us to connect with people from virtually all corners of the world.
-Ironically, while the internet has made us more connected in a practical sense, it has become the ultimate source of a sinister phenomenon that has been sweeping the world: Loneliness.
+However, Internet, the greatest invention, may be to blame.
+While it has made us more connected, it has become the ultimate source of a sinister phenomenon that has been sweeping the world: Loneliness.

 One would think that with the capacity to connect instantly with anyone with the click of the button, we would feel socially and emotionally fulfilled.
 But the truth is quite the opposite.
 These digital connections simply can’t live up to real face-to-face human bonding.
-There is something missing from the interactions between our digital avatars and the result is that we are feeling more pervasively alienated and isolated than ever before.
-In fact, one recent study found that nearly half of the American population reported significant levels of loneliness, and the American Psychological Association has declared the loneliness epidemic to be a bigger public health crisis than obesity!
+There is something missing from the interactions between our digital avatars.
+The result is that we are feeling more pervasively alienated and isolated than ever before.
+In fact, one recent study found that nearly half of the American population reported significant levels of loneliness.
+And the American Psychological Association has declared the loneliness epidemic to be a bigger public health crisis than obesity!

 How did we get here?